smalldatalab/android-omh-dsu-client-lib/README.md

 ```
   You can also extend the SurgarApp class if you need to further customize the Aplplication class.

 * In your *strings.xml* file, add a string value named **dsu_provider_authorities**.
-This value is used to identify an internal Content Provider and so it must be *unique* for each app to prevent conflict.
+This value is used to uniquely identify an internal Content Provider and so it must be *unique* for each app to prevent conflict.
 ```xml
 <!--IMPORTANT: dsu_provider_authorities should be unique for your app! -->
 <string name="dsu_provider_authorities">io.smalldatalab.dsu.demo</string>